OpenSPG/KAG/kag/examples/google_web_search_mcp/README.md

 # KAG Example: Google Web Search MCP

+[English](./README.md) |
+[简体中文](./README_cn.md)

 Here is a Google Web Search MCP that takes the search question entered by the user as input and returns the relevant web page.
 Here, we only show the execution effect of MCP.
-If you need to link to KAG for retrieval, please visit OPENSPG to create the corresponding knowledge base and application, and link MCP to KAG and use it.
+If you need to link to KAG for retrieval, please visit OpenSPG to create the corresponding knowledge base and application, and link MCP to KAG and use it.

-[English](./README.md) |
-[简体中文](./README_cn.md)

 ## 1. Precondition